typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 Frameless supports many of Spark's functions and transformations.
-However, whenever a Spark function does not exist in Frameless, calling the `.dataset` will take you back to vanilla `Dataset` where you can apply the function you need.
+However, whenever a Spark function does not exist in Frameless, calling `.dataset` will expose the underlying `Dataset` (from org.apache.spark.sql, the original Spark APIs), where you can use anything that would be missing from the Frameless' API.

 These are the main imports for Frameless' aggregate and non-aggregate functions.